graefchen/mini-server/README.md

 # mini-server

-A small web server written in Rust.
+A small web server written in Rust (you probably should not use it).

 ## references